Beach Head 2000

-Beach Head 2000 is a first-person shooter game developed by Digital Fusion.
-It was originally released by WizardWorks for Microsoft Windows and MacSoft for Mac OS as a "value-priced" release.
-A loose remake of the 1983 computer game Beach Head, it shared a similar premise, as players defend a beach against attack by utilizing a variety of weapons.
-A version of the game was also produced for video arcades by Tsunami Visual Technologies, available in various motion simulation cabinets and Digital Fusion continues to sell the Windows version as a download via its website.
+Beach Head 2000 is a first-person shooter game developed by Digital Fusion, and is a loose remake of the 1983 computer game Beach Head, it shares a similar premise, as players defend a beach against attack by utilizing a variety of weapons.

+Originally released by WizardWorks for Microsoft Windows and MacSoft for Mac OS as a budget title, a version of the game was also produced for video arcades by Tsunami Visual Technologies, available in various motion simulation cabinets.
+Digital Fusion continues to sell the Windows version as a download via its website.

 Gameplay

 Players must defend the beach from a variety of threats both on the ground and in the air.

 Players take the role of the sole gunner defending a beach against invading enemy soldiers, tanks, helicopters and other military attack vehicles.
 The player utilizes a variety of weapons, including a gun turret with a machine gun, howitzer cannon and guided surface-to-air missiles.
 A handgun is available as a final means of defense.
 The mouse is used to aim.
 Additional ammo and health are available by shooting packages dropped with parachutes.
 Missions end when all enemies are defeated, each mission changes the spawn point of enemies on the beach.
 There are infinite missions and the game has no ending.